crazyphoton/touchwipe-crazyphoton/README.md

 touchwipe-crazyphoton
 =====================

-Jquery touchwipe (http://www.netcu.de/jquery-touchwipe-iphone-ipad-library) with more control.
-Useful for smart scrollers, that show new content based on amount of swipe
+Extension of Jquery touchwipe plugin (http://www.netcu.de/jquery-touchwipe-iphone-ipad-library) with more control over tracking amount of swipe.
+Useful for smart scrollers, that "scroll" based on extent of swipe, especially in tablets.
+Tested on Galaxy 10.1.